Today is the UCLFinal, and there are a lot of questions on everyone’s mind – topmost will be

 – Will Real Madrid win back-to-back, first time ever such will be done

-However way tonight goes, and whoever wins – history will still be made, all the more exciting for fans and of course for each team because there is something to fight for.
+However way tonight goes, and whoever wins – history will still be made even for Cristiano Ronaldo on the Scoresheet, all the more exciting for fans and of course for each team because there is something to fight for.